anas-rz/anas-rz.github.io/index.md

 I am proficient in TensorFlow \(flexible to work with PyTorch, and Jax\), and I am passionate about creating useful solutions using machine learning.

-Outside of work, I enjoy reading, playing badminton and ping pong, and learning new things.
+Outside of work, I enjoy reading 📚, playing badminton 🏸 and ping pong 🏓, and learning new things 🧠.

 **Publications**